-- Children receiving extra support already
+- Children receiving extra support all ready

 - Children requiring extra support

 - Children who have been identified as not making as much progress as would be expected.

 They then decide what resources, training and support are needed.
-This is reviewed regularly and changes are made as appropriate.
+This is reviewed regularly and changes made as appropriate.

-Graduated approach to the identification of and provision for pupils' needs All staff are responsible for children with SEND.
+Graduated approach to the identification of and provision for pupils' needs

+All staff are responsible for children with SEN.

-We are committed to the early identification of, and intervention for, children who may have SEND.
+We are committed to the early identification of, and intervention for, children who may have SEN.

-- If concerns about a pupil's rate of progress arise, either by parents or school staff, they are monitored closely by their class teacher in order to determine if they may have SEND. - The child's class teacher will take steps to provide carefully differentiated learning opportunities to facilitate the pupil's rate of progress. - The SENCo may be consulted for support and advice and may observe the pupil in class. - Parents/carers will be informed fully of any concerns and the circumstances under which their child is being monitored.
-They are encouraged to share information and knowledge with the school. - The child is recorded on CPOMS as being under observation due to concerns by parent/carer or teacher but this does not mean the child has SEND.
+- If concerns about a pupil's rate of progress arise, they are monitored closely by their class teacher in order to determine if they may have SEN. - The child's class teacher will take steps to provide carefully differentiated learning opportunities to facilitate the pupil's rate of progress. - The SENCo may be consulted for support and advice and may observe the pupil in class. - Parents/carers will be informed fully of any concerns and the circumstances under which their child is being monitored.
+They are encouraged to share information and knowledge with the school. - The child is recorded by the school as being under observation due to concerns by parent/carer or teacher but this does not mean the child has SEN.